RevenueMonster/doc-v2/docs/ecom-plugin/lowCodeCheckout.md

 2. Go to Developer \> Applications \> Choose Your Application \> Low Code Checkout

-3. Low Code Checkout URL
+3. Low Code Checkout Host

-Your e-commerce website URL, it's a must have to let us identify come from your ecommerce website instead other and provide better security always check while there's an order.
+Your e-commerce website Host, it's a must have to let us identify come from your ecommerce website instead other and provide better security always check while there's an order.

+Example: `https://somedomain.com/webpage/order`, you will need to set `somedomain.com` only will allow to proceed the checkout payment.

 3. Redirect URL